pegasystems/pega-helm-charts/charts/pega/README.md

 `image`   | Reference the `platform/installer` Docker image that you downloaded and pushed to your Docker registry that your deployment can access.  | `YOUR_INSTALLER_IMAGE:TAG`
 `imagePullPolicy` | Specify when to pull an image. | `IfNotPresent` `adminPassword` | Specify a temporary, initial password to log into the Pega application.
 This will need to be changed at first login.
 The adminPassword value cannot start with "@". | `"ADMIN_PASSWORD"`
+`affinity` | Configures policy to assign the pods to the nodes.
+See the official [Kubernetes Documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/). | `""`
 `upgrade.upgradeType:` |Specify the type of process, applying a patch or upgrading. | See the next table for details.
 `upgrade.upgradeSteps:` |Specify the steps of a `custom` upgrade process that you want to complete.
 For `zero-downtime`, `out-of-place-rules`, `out-of-place-data`, or `in-place` upgrades, leave this parameter empty. | <ul>`enable_cluster_upgrade` `rules_migration` `rules_upgrade` `data_upgrade` `disable_cluster_upgrade`</ul>
 `upgrade.targetRulesSchema:` |Specify the name of the schema you created the process creates for the new rules schema. | `""`